kalemena/node-red-contrib-feedparser-ext/README.md

 Usage
 -----

-### Input

 Triggers a request to fetch an RSS/atom feed for new entries.
 You can trigger using an Input parameter with interval.
+You can pass in *payload* to specify URL of RSS Feed.